 If you are not sure whether you qualify as a UK, EU or international student, find out more in our Help and Advice article.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.

 Use our scholarships calculator to see what you may be entitled to.

 This information was correct at the time of publication.

 Postgraduates are highly employable and, on average, earn more than individuals whose highest qualification is an undergraduate degree.
-On completing this course, you will be equipped for a range of roles in the media and cultural industries.
+On completing this course you will have developed your skills of research, analysis and communication and be equipped for a range of roles in and beyond the media and cultural industries.

 Throughout the course you will refine your powers of analysis, research and communication.
 These skills are highly valued by employers and will boost your employability.
 A Masters degree will also enhance career opportunities within Higher Education and prepare you for further postgraduate studies.
 The approach of the course, with its emphasis on supported independent research, is excellent preparation if you are thinking of continuing on to PhD level.

 Our graduates are employed in a wide variety of fields including evaluation research, education, digital marketing, and freelance creative arts, as well as going on to undertake further study in areas such as teacher training and PhD research.